Nigerian kidnappings reach crisis point | DW | 09.03.2021

 Cash reward

-A mass abduction in April 2014 by jihadist group Boko Haram saw 276 girls snatched from a secondary school in Chibok in Borno state.
+A mass abduction in April 2014 by Boko Haram saw 276 girls snatched from a secondary school in Chibok in Borno state.

 The mass abductions often draw condemnation of the international community, putting the government under pressure to act.